latchbio/latch/docs/source/basics/customizing_interface.md

 - `batch_table_column` (boolean): Whether this parameter should have a column to itself in the batch table at the top of the parameters page,
 - `appearance_type`: Either `LatchAppearanceType.line` or `LatchAppearanceType.paragraph`, which style to render text inputs as.
 - `rules`: A list of `LatchRule`s which consist of a regular expression and a message.
 If provided, an input must match all given regexes in order to appear valid in the front end - if it fails to match one of the regexes, the corresponding message is displayed.
-- `display_name`: The name of the workflow, e.g. CRISPResso2,
 - `documentation`: A URL that leads to documentation for the workflow itself,
 - `author`: This must be a `LatchAuthor` objects, whose fields are:
   - `name`: The name of the author;